 Have you got any experience of shooting videos with your Canon EOS camera?
 We are glad to enjoy the high definition recordings after the further editing, right?
-In the following article, let's solve the issues when importing your Canon EOS recordings to iMovies for editing.
+In the following article, let's solve the problem of importing Canon EOS H.264 to iMovie.
 Just follow our steps.

 Do you have a Canon DSLR?
 It's great for us to take high-quality images when we travel.
-The Canon DSLR has another useful function, that's HD recording.
-We can take up to 1080P high-definition video footages, this feature are used by a lot of Canon users.
-You may also like shooting videos with Canon DSLR, but you may encounter some problems when you want to import 500D/600D/1000D video to iMovie for editing, you will not edit the H.264 MOV videos smoothly due to the codec.
+The Canon DSLR has another useful function, which is the HD recording.
+We can take up to 1080P high-definition video footages, this feature is used by a lot of Canon users.
+You may also like shooting videos with Canon DSLR, but you may encounter some problems when you want to import 500D/600D/1000D H.264 video to iMovie for editing, you will not edit the H.264 MOV videos smoothly due to the codec.

-H.264 codec is not well supported by iMovie on Mac, iMovie best supported video codec is Apple InterMediate Codec (AIC), so it's a great choice to transcodec Canon EOS h.264 MOV to iMovie with AIC codec, then you can edit Canon EOS video without rendering.
+H.264 codec is not well supported by iMovie on Mac, for this H.264 is better for transferring not for editing while iMovie's best supported video codec is Apple InterMediate Codec (AIC), so it's a good choice to transcodec Canon EOS H.264 MOV to iMovie with AIC codec, then you can edit Canon EOS video without rendering.
 This similar situation also happens in AVCHD MTS and MXF files.
 Below is a guide for you, you can follow it.

-How to put EOS Files in iMoive for editing?
+How to put EOS H.264 MOV in iMoive for editing?

-Step1.
-Download Pavtube HD Video Converter for Mac, it's an excellent Canon EOS video converter
+Step 1.
+Download Pavtube HD Video Converter for Mac

 Step 3.
-You can click settings button to adjust the output parameters, such as resolution, frame rate, etc.
+You can click settings button to adjust the output parameters

-- Canon EOS to iMovie: Edit EOS Files in iMoive
+- Canon EOS to iMovie: Edit EOS H.264 Files in iMovie